RikudouSage/SourceGenerators/README.md

 And most importantly, it makes it possible for 3rd party packages to do so, meaning a 3rd party package may create a source generator for all instances of an interface or for all classes annotated by an attribute.

+After reading the guide below, you might be interested in the [advanced usage](doc/advanced.md).

 ## Installing

 `composer require rikudou/source-generators`